synaptikad/de-code-/de-code-presentation-english.md

 The identified challenges, far from being obstacles, represent opportunities for innovation and continuous improvement.
 Their progressive resolution, by the community itself, will strengthen the robustness and relevance of the project.

-By transforming regulatory complexity into a shared high-quality resource, EXCODE paves the way for a more integrated, transparent, and strategic approach to compliance in the building and urban planning sector.
+By transforming regulatory complexity into a shared high-quality resource, de[code] paves the way for a more integrated, transparent, and strategic approach to compliance in the building and urban planning sector.

 ---